-- Fig. 2.
-Flexibility provided by multi-tier policies - 490 Implementing identity-tier policies is also a more agile process that allows for new policy - 491 capabilities, such as writing policy in terms of identity and application-level action and verb.
-For - 492 example, a network-tier policy would describe the subnets that contain application instances of - the client being allowed to call the subnet on a specific port.
-In contrast, an identity-tier policy - 494 would allow the client application identity to communicate with the server application identity - 495 via HTTPS on port 443 and execute only the GET method on the /public path.
-The full range of - 496 policies that an enterprise ZTA implemented via a service mesh can enable is outlined in [2] and - 497 [3]. - 498 Implementing multi-tier policies by relaxing network-tier policies (e.g., by allowing - 499 communication across a set of gateways) while introducing identity-tier policies with advanced - 500 layer seven controls results in a better overall security posture than either a purely identity-tier or - 501 purely network-tier approach.
+Fig. 2.
+Flexibility provided by multi-tier policies.

+Implementing identity-tier policies is also a more agile process that allows for new policy capabilities, such as writing policy in terms of identity and application-level action and verb.
+For example, a network-tier policy would describe the subnets that contain application instances of the client being allowed to call the subnet on a specific port.
+In contrast, an identity-tier policy would allow the client application identity to communicate with the server application identity via Hyper-text Transfer Protocol Secure (HTTPS) on port 443 and execute only the GET method on the public path.
+The full range of policies that an enterprise ZTA implemented via a service mesh can enable is outlined in [2] and [3].

+Implementing multi-tier policies by relaxing network-tier policies (e.g., by allowing communication across a set of gateways) while introducing identity-tier policies with advanced layer seven controls results in a better overall security posture than either a purely identity-tier or purely network-tier approach.

-502 503 4.
-Implementing Multi-Tier Policies for ZTA for Cloud-Native Application Environments
+4. Implementing Multi-Tier Policies for ZTA for Cloud-Native Application Environments

-504 This section will consider the implementation of multi-tier policies for realizing an enterprise

-505 ZTA using a reference enterprise scenario in which an enterprise hosts microservices
+This section will consider the implementation of multi-tier policies for realizing an enterprise ZTA using a reference enterprise scenario in which an enterprise hosts microservices applications in several clusters.
+Each cluster is serviced with a service mesh instance, and clusters are spread out both on-premises and in multiple clouds.

-506 applications in several clusters.
-Each cluster is serviced with a service mesh instance, and sample set of associated policies that are relevant for that context.
-Section 4.3 shows how the same set of policies can be defined and deployed for a realistic application infrastructure scenario
+Section 4.1 outlines a simple application infrastructure scenario, and Section 4.2 presents a sample set of associated policies that is relevant for that context.
+Section 4.3 shows how the same set of policies can be defined and deployed for a realistic application infrastructure scenario in which the incoming traffic comes through a demilitarized zone (DMZ).